Skip to content

 Start Small At First

-When we think about lace knitting, many of us will instantly think of all over lace garments or shawls, which are obviously stunning and impressive.
-But we don't have to start there, if we don't want to.
-It's easier to start with small, digestible sections of lace than anything else!
+When we think about lace knitting, many of us instantly think of all over lace garments or shawls.
+Don't get me wrong, I find these projects that feature large swaths of lace fabrics to be stunning and impressive.
+However, we don't have to start there, if we don't want to.

-My favorite way to teach lace knitting to beginners is to offer them something in a small format.
+I think that it's a good idea to start with small, digestible sections of lace than anything else!
+My favorite way to teach lace knitting for beginners is to offer them something in a small format.

-When I talk to new lace knitters, they always bring up blocking their lace as a mental barrier holding them back from trying their first lace knitting.
-The really good news is, you don't have to block your socks.
-Not really (see my friend Lauren's blog about it here).
+When I talk to new lace knitters, they always bring up blocking their lace as a mental barrier.
+They often tell me that this is holding them back from trying their first lace knitting.

-You'll need very minimal products to block these types of projects: some water and some kind of wool soap.
-The structure and format of a sock means that it'll more or less lay nicely and won't require any pinning whatsoever.
+The structure and format of a sock make them more or less lay nicely.
+Don't pin them whatsoever.
 Worry about that on your next lace project.

-Shown is the Oolong Socks
+Oolong Socks

 Charted Knitting